I am past scorching; not easily can’st thou scorch a scar.”Herman Melville, Moby-Dick or, the Whale

 So just what is high-speed steel (HSS)?

 HSS is a tool steel developed for manufacturing commercial cutters, dies, etc. In this case, Usui-san uses a high-speed steel designated SKH51 in Japan, the equivalent to M2 in the USA, BM2 in the UK, HS6-5-2 in Germany, and Z85WDCV06-05-04-02 in France.
-This is the most popular HSS in the world.
+This is the most popular HSS formula in the world.
 If you own router bits without carbide cutters, and not made in China, you own this steel.

 This variety of HSS contains buckets-full of tungsten, molybdenum, chrome, with a stout vanadium chaser.